-When a selection procedure has been publicly announced and the number of applicants meeting the minimum qualifications for the position is insufficient in size to allow for a satisfactory applicant pool is ten or less, the County Human Resources Director may, at his/her discretion:
+When a selection procedure has been publicly announced and the number of applicants meeting the minimum qualifications for the position is insufficient in size to allow for a satisfactory applicant pool, the County Human Resources Director may, at his/her discretion:

-- A. Waive the competition entirely and submit the names of applicants meeting the minimum qualifications to the appointing authority, or - A. Revise the conditions of the recruitment to a more practical basis under the circumstances, while still ensuring minimum qualifications are maintained.
+A. Revise the conditions of the recruitment to a more practical basis under the circumstances, while still ensuring minimum qualifications are maintained.